-While digitizing some old cassettes when I ran across this gem of a performance from NYC’s own Optic Nerve.
-Centering on more folk-rock stylings, the Nerve were unique amongst the plethora of harder sounding NYC bands.
-Bobby Belfiore, Tony Matura and Orin Portnoy formed the core of the band throughout their existence, supplemented on drums mainly by Ken Anderson, Greg Clark and Frank Max.
-This performance is taken from a show at Neither/Nor bookstore on 703 East 6th St..
+While digitizing some old cassettes, I ran across this gem of a performance from NYC’s own Optic Nerve.
+Centering on more folk-rock stylings, the Nerve were unique among the plethora of harder sounding NYC bands.
+Bobby Belfiore, Tony Matura and Orin Portnoy formed the core of the band throughout its existence, supplemented on drums mainly by Ken Anderson, Greg Clark and Frank Max.
+This performance is taken from a show at Neither/Nor bookstore on 703 East 6th St.

 The Optic Nerve went on to have one of their songs immortalized on the Children of Nuggets box set alongside the likes of The Cramps, Lyres, The Hoodoo Gurus and other equally important contemporaries.
 At Neither/Nor though, they were just another local garage group scraping by and playing their hearts out to a small, but passionate, fanbase.